eliashaeussler/typo3-form-consent/README.md

 ## :open_file_folder: Configuration

-Only the TypoScript setup under `EXT:form_consent/Configuration/TypoScript` needs to be included and the required database changes need to be made.
+The TypoScript setup under `EXT:form_consent/Configuration/TypoScript` needs to be included and the required database changes need to be made.
+Additionally, an extension configuration is provided.

 ### TypoScript